Luis7orres/Pipeline_4/README.md

-# README: Pipeline_4
+# Pipeline_4

 ## Overview

 This pipeline is designed for processing sequencing data from Illumina and Nanopore platforms, specifically for pathogen detection using the **pathogen detection kit based on probes from Science and Business**.
-It provides a streamlined workflow for data demultiplexing, quality control, chimera detection, and dereplication of sequencing reads.
+It provides a streamlined workflow for data demultiplexing, quality control, chimera detection, and dereplication of sequencing reads (for now :D).

 ## Table of Contents